Humans are killing the bees

 Do not panic

 People often are not happy when a bee comes close to them and wave their hands to shoo it away.
 It is true that there are persons that are allergic to the sting of a bee and have to be careful.
-Otherwise though, one does not often think about the important role the bees play in our environment and we are not aware of the fact that without bees we would not be able to survive.
+Otherwise, when we take it easy and not make threatening movements, the bees will be happy to leave us alone.
+One does not often think about the important role the bees play in our environment and we are not aware of the fact that without bees we would not be able to survive.

 Buckwheat and Bees